The Whole Bible Can Teach Us about God and Instruct Us in His Ways

-From his perspective, when he said, “all scripture,” he envisioned the texts that were available to the Jewish people.
-That would certainly include the Old Testament) and may have included other supporting religious documents).
+From Paul’s perspective, when he said, all scripture, he envisioned the texts that were available to the Jewish people at that time.
+This would certainly include the Old Testament) and may have included other supporting religious documents).

 The version of the Bible in use in Paul’s time was the Septuagint, a Greek translation of the Old Testament.
-The Septuagint included the thirty-nine books we have in our Old Testament, but it also included more.
+The Septuagint included the thirty-nine books Protestants have in their Old Testament, but it also included more.